riderjensen/voting-back/README.md

 # Polling Backend

+This backend is an API that is for the voting system.
+It manages users, polls, and votes.
+It includes JWT authentication, admin routes, and vote management.
+It also includes a mailing system with mailing templates using maizzle.

-First time setup with mySQL:
+## First time setup with mySQL:

 1. Log in to the container
 2. `mysql -uroot -p`